 Weil served as lead trial counsel for Johnson & Johnson in the mass tort talc litigation brought in New Jersey state court.
-After a four-week trial, Weil secured a complete defense jury verdict.
+After a four-week trial, Weil secured a complete defense jury verdict in October 2018.
 The plaintiff alleged that J&J’s baby powder contains asbestos and causes cancer.
 This lawsuit is one of many similar cases currently pending in courts around the United States, in which plaintiffs allege that the use of talcum powder caused lung cancer or ovarian cancer, but this is the first defense verdict for J&J in a talc case in New Jersey courts.
 The American Lawyer awarded Weil lead trial partners Diane Sullivan and Allison Brown “Litigator of the Week” honors for securing the verdict.
-Law360 also highlighted the win as one of the landmark victories of 2018.
+Law360 also highlighted the win as a landmark victory of 2018.
+CVN showcased the win as the most impressive defense verdict of the year.

 Weil serves as lead counsel for Avantor Performance Materials Inc., a privately held maker of high-performance chemistries, in a series of recently filed “Thalidomide cases” involving allegations plaintiffs suffered birth defects after their mothers took the morning sickness drug in the late 1950s and early 1960s.